MouinAlmasoodi/Tortuosity/README.md

 **snappyHexMeshDict**: includes the pore geometry refinement parameters and mesh quailty control.

-**controlDict**:includes custom functions to compute pressure differential between inlet and outlet for permeability calculations (Region 1 represents the inlet surface integration function, whereas Region 2 represents the outlet surface integration function).
+**controlDict**: includes custom functions to compute pressure differential between inlet and outlet for permeability calculations (Region 1 represents the inlet surface integration function, whereas Region 2 represents the outlet surface integration function).
 Additionally, the file includes function to calculate the velocity volume average within the pore geometry at each time step.

 **fvSolution and fvSchemes**: include solvers parameters and discretization schemes respectively.